NerdyKyogre/pydict/README.md

 As usual, pre-compiled binaries are available for Windows and Linux, and the script works on any platform.

 # Installing
 Option A (Windows/Linux): Grab the zip from the Releases page.
-Run the "kcovidscreen" executable inside.
+Run the "dict" executable inside.

 Option B (Cross Platform):